Thomas-A-Reinert/Understrap-Documentation/docs/0.8.2/introduction/index.md

 The [release on WordPress.org](https://wordpress.org/themes/understrap/){:target="_blank"} is the official stable version that is also available through WordPress built in theme installer.

 The [release on Github](https://github.com/understrap/understrap){:target="_blank"} is the current development or “cutting edge” version.
 You can also download it from there.
 But you should use it at your own risk.
-You are also cordially invited to fork it from there, participate in UnderStraps development or post any issue you may stumble upon.
+You are also cordially invited to fork it from there, participate in UnderStrap´s development or post any issue you may stumble upon.